theCalcaholic/bash-utils/README.md

     keepass-db The path to the keepass database that should be parsed

     Options:
       -b, --browser <browser-command>   The command to launch your browser.
+Will be called as such: '<command> %url%' -c, --cli <keepassxc.cli-command> The command to execute keepassxc.cli.
+Not required if it can be found in your system PATH
-Will be called as such: '<command> %url%' -g, --group <group-path>        Only show password entries for the given group -h, --help                      Show this message
+      -g, --group <group-path>          Only show password entries for the given group -y, --noninteractive              Open all urls without waiting for user interaction -h, --help                        Show this message
 ```

 ### lower-vpn-priority.sh